mlswg/mls-protocol/draft-barnes-mls-protocol.md

 * Participant: Holder of a private key.
 Could be user or device
 * Group: A collection of participants with shared private state
 * Assumed to be used over a messaging system, see arch doc

+We use the TLS presentation language {{!I-D.ietf-tls-tls13}} to describe the structure of protocol messages.

 # Protocol Overview